 A Black Lady’s Hair Journey

-Imani strode into the room; her head held high with a dimpled smile showing perfect teeth.
+Imani strode into the room her head held high with a dimpled smile showing perfect teeth.
 Though she was born in the 1990’s, she was wearing a 1960’s look.
-Her sparkling cat lined eyes peeked out behind her glasses.
+Her sparkling cat lined eyes peeked out behind dark rimmed glasses.
 She sported an afro that is around four inches high after shrinkage.
 When her bangs are stretched out, the length of her hair doubles reaching past her chin.
-Yes shrinkage was real.
-Depending on the size and degree of curl, shrinkage can be 50% or even up to 75% of the true length.
+Yes people, shrinkage is real.
+Depending on the size and degree of curl, shrinkage can be 50% or even up to 75% of the true length of the hair.
 The natural curl pattern of black hair tightens when it’s wet so it appears to shrink.
-If the curl pattern is tight it can be loosened by braiding or twisting the damp hair and allowing it to dry completely.
+If the curl pattern is tight, it can be loosened by braiding or twisting the damp hair and allowing it to dry completely.
 This is called “stretching it out.”

 “As a kid, I always had my hair relaxed because, my mom said that it was easier to deal with.
 She always said my hair was straight off the boat, like it was straight nappy,” she laughs.

-I thought that was interesting so I asked my sister, India who is a professional hair stylist for over twenty-six years.
+I thought that was interesting so I asked my sister, India, who has been a professional hair stylist for over twenty-six years.

 “There was no focus on one type of hair.
 It was really all about protection and sanitation.
-They showed us how to properly use chemicals to straighten hair.
-The also taught us how to braid.
+They showed us how to properly use chemicals to straighten the hair.
+They also taught us how to braid.
 I learned more once I was licensed.
 The phenomenon of natural hair is amazing.
-It’s not my specialty at the time, but it has changed the game,” India had told me during a phone conversation.
+It’s not my specialty at the time, but it has changed the game,” India told me.